TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

 the cache when the entry is stored ("set").

+.. index:: Caching framework; TYPO3 Core
 .. _caching-architecture-core:

 Caches in the TYPO3 Core
 ========================

-The TYPO3 core defines and uses several caching framework caches by default.
+The TYPO3 Core defines and uses several caching framework caches by default.
 This section gives an overview of default caches, its usage and behaviour.
 If not stated otherwise, the default database backend with variable frontend is used.